upalbhattacharya/vimwiki/Aiml/Textbooks/DeepLearning/rnns.md

 * The **advantage** od eliminating hiiden-to-hidden recurrence is that for any loss function based on comparison of the output at time $t$ with the training target at time $t$, **all the time steps are decoupled**.
 	* Training can be parallelized with the gradient at each step $t$ computed in isolation.

 	* There is **no need to compute the output for the previous time step first** as the **training set provides the ideal value of the output**.

 * Models with **output-to-hidden** connections can be trained with **teacher forcing**.

 	* Teacher training arises from the maximum likelihood criterion in which the model receives the ground truth output $y^(t)$ as input at time $t+1$ during training.

 	* During training, rather than feeding the model's own output back into itself, the connections should befed with the target values that specify what the correct output should be.

 	* Originally motivated for avoiding back-propagation through time in models that lack hidden-to-hidden connections.

 	* The **disadvantage** of teacher training arises if the network is used later in a closed loop mode where the network outputs are fed back as input.

 		* The difference in the nature of the inputs that the network sees at training time vs. testing time could create problems.

 		* This is mitigated by training the system with both free-training as well as teacher forcing so that it learns to account for the input conditions not seen during training.

 		* Randomly using target inputs or the network outputs as inputs is another way to deal with the problem.

 ### Computing the Gradient in a Recurrent Network

 * Computed in exactly the same manner as the gradients for a regular neural network.
 See the textbook pages 379-380 for the equations.

-### Recurrent Networks as Directed Graphnical Models
+### Recurrent Networks as Directed Graphical Models

 * The effect of the previous outputs on the future can be reduced from the entire sequence of outputs to only a certain length of look-back by assuming that the chain is Markovian.